Grief doesn’t come with instructions.

 What if I’m not ready to talk about my grief?

-That’s okay.
-Writing can help you “say” what your voice isn’t ready to speak yet.
+Writing lets you say what your voice isn’t ready to speak.

 Is grief writing therapy?

-Writing helps give shape to the mess inside.
+Writing gives shape to what feels chaotic inside.

 My Work & Why I Do It

-It was the only way I could tell the truth about what I was carrying.
+It was the only place I could tell the truth about what I was carrying.

 Can I book you to speak or run a workshop?

-If you’re carrying one that isn’t answered here, you’re welcome to get in touch.
+If you’re carrying a question that isn’t answered here, you’re welcome to get in touch.

 You don’t have to navigate this alone.